 From time to time BBX Capital Real Estate has entered into joint ventures which reduces the amount BBX Capital Real Estate is required to invest in the development of the real estate properties.
 However, joint venture partners may become financially unable or unwilling to fulfill their obligations under the joint venture agreements.
 Most joint ventures borrow money to help finance their activities, and although recourse on the loans is generally limited to the managing members, joint ventures and their properties, BBX Capital Real Estate has in some cases and may in the future provide ongoing financial support or guarantees.
 If joint venture partners do not meet their obligations to the joint venture, BBX Capital Real Estate may be required to make significant expenditures, which may have an adverse effect on our operating results or financial condition.
 BBX Capital Real Estate has in the past and may in the future hold investments in a number of different joint ventures with the same or related developers, which could increase the adverse effects of any failures by such developer to fulfill its obligations.
 BBX Capital Real Estate has numerous investments in Altis multifamily apartment joint ventures developed and managed by the Altman Companies and Joel Altman.
-Further, while BBX Capital increased its ownership in the Altman Companies from 50% to 100% in January 2023, Joel Altman retained his membership interests and construction cost overruns of real estate joint ventures established by the Altman Companies, which increases BBX Capital Real Estate's risk of loss in connection with its real estate joint venture investments managed by the Altman Companies, which increases BBX Capital Real Estate's risk of loss in connection with its real estate joint venture investments managed by the Altman Companies.
+Further, while BBX Capital increased its ownership in the Altman Companies from 50% to 100% in January 2023, Joel Altman retained his membership interests and decision making rights in the managing member of all development joint ventures originated by the Altman Companies prior to the BBX Capital's acquisition of the remaining equity interest in the Altman Companies.
+Additionally, BBX Capital Real Estate has contributed \$6.0 million to a joint venture with Joel Altman that guarantees the indebtedness and construction cost overruns of real estate joint ventures established by the Altman Companies, which increases BBX Capital Real Estate's risk of loss in connection with its real estate joint venture investments managed by the Altman Companies.